theweebcoders/CommercialBreaker/README.md

 Click the drop-down menu labeled "Select your Toonami Library" and select the library you want to use.
 This is the library that will contain your cut Anime and bumps.
 You will want to make a new library for this, as it is going to be a mess.
 Don't worry Anime can be in more than one library without taking up more space or affecting your other libraries.

+**Step 5** Select your platfrom

+This is where you decide if you are a dizquetv boo or a tunarr bro.
+There are two buttons each clearly labeld as DizqueTV and Tunarr.
+Click the one you use.

+**Warning: Flex Injection is only available for DizqueTV users.
+If you are a Tunarr user, you will not be able to use this feature.
+See FAQ**

-**Step 5** Enter your DizqueTV URL
+**Step 6** Enter your DizqueTV or Tunarr URL

-Enter the URL of your DizqueTV server.
-This is the URL you use to access your DizqueTV server in a browser.
+Enter the URL of your DizqueTV or Tunarr server.
+This is the URL you use to access your DizqueTV or Tunarr server in a browser.
 It should look something like this: http://192.168.255.255:3000

 You will notice a button labeled "Skip" at the bottom right of the window.
 If you don't login with Plex or choose your libraries, this will show up and take you to the next step.
 If you do login with plex and choose your libraries, this will turn into a button labeled "Continue" and take you to the next step.